MelodicDrumstep/SJTU-CS3312-Computer-System-Security/Lab4_Network_Attacking/sql-injection-lab/Report.md

 I tried `AB', '5d41402abc4b2a76b9719d911017c592', 2) '` and  `AB', '5d41402abc4b2a76b9719d911017c592', 2) OR '`, but they didn't work.
 It's because before we executing the DB write statement, we have to execute a DB search, and it will failed.

-And I tried `admin' OR 1=1 -DROP-`, it cannot be registered successfully.
+And then I realized this statement can NOT be injected.